guybedford/proposal-pkg-entries/readme.md

 In the above, we are able to provide different entry points for the ES module version in the browser and Node.js, while falling back to the CommonJS version.

+### Production / Development Environments

+It could even be possible to define `"production"` and `"development"` environment names, so long as hosts or tools provide a way to set which environment the execution should be in.
+For example `node --production x.js` might default to using `"production"` paths in entry mappings, while `node x.js` would default to the `"development"` path.
+Or similarly for build tools.
+Again composibility of conditions here is key to enabling these different workflows.

 ### Extending Environment Entry Names

 Hosts can define custom conditional names for themselves and support them.
 For example, React Native can define `"react-native"` and Electron can define `"electron"` just fine.